mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 The other important thing to note about cross-validation is that different types of cross-validation exist and that there are other algorithms that could fulfill the same function as cross-validation.
-Depending on your data and your application, other methods (like repeated random splits, or Bayes search) might be better than simple cross-validation.
+Depending on your data and your application, other methods (like repeated random splits) might be better than simple cross-validation.
 Such methods can be used equivalently to cross-validation in the context of this guide.